 Adding very large objects to a project's Cloud Object Storage

-The amount of data you can load to a project’s Cloud Object Storage at any one time depends on where you load the data from.
-If you are using Watson Studio to load the data, the limit is 5 GB.
-To add larger objects to a project’s Cloud Object Storage, you can use any of the following methods:
+The amount of data you can load to a project's Cloud Object Storage at any one time depends on where you load the data from.
+If you are loading the data in the product UI, the limit is 5 GB.
+To add larger objects to a project's Cloud Object Storage, you can use an API or an FTP client.

 - The Cloud Object Storage API